 - Many platforms (Whatsapp, Signal, Telegram but even other platforms) retain minimal user data for electronic information exchange and also deploy end-to-end encryption to provide reliability, security and privacy to users.
 These are used by millions of Indians to prevent identity theft, code injection attacks.
 Encryption becomes more important as more of life now involves our personal data.
 Without thought or involving technical experts in an open consultative process, without any data protection law or surveillance reform, this is being tinkered with by introducing the requirement of, “traceability”.

-- This has important consequences for everyday users of online services and should also be seen in the context of the MHA notification which activates a 2009 rules which hold the power to direct, “decryption”.
-We do not have any proper parliamentary oversight or judicial check on surveillance and the latest draft rules if they go through would be a tremendous expansion in the power of the government over ordinary citizens eerily reminiscent of China’s blocking and breaking of user encryption to surveil its citizens.
+- This has important consequences for everyday users of online services and should also be seen in the context of the MHA notification which activates a 2009 rules which holds the power to direct, “decryption”.
+We do not have any proper parliamentary oversight or judicial check on surveillance and the latest draft rules, if they go through would be a tremendous expansion in the power of the government over ordinary citizens eerily reminiscent of China’s blocking and breaking of user encryption to surveil its citizens.

 3. Longer even indefinite data retention: Draft Rule 3(8) increases the data retention period from 90 to 180 days and provides for further discretionary retention on the discretion of “government agencies”.
 The phrase, “government agencies” is not defined and the specific conditions or any outer limit for data retention at the end of the online platform is also not limited.
 Hence, by a mere letter by any government department, arguably a private platform can be required to store a users data indefinitely, without even letting this user know.
 It is important to remember that such retention will be even despite the user deleting the data on the servers of the intermediary.